 My motivational muscle increased in strength while I rode the momentum.
 Because of the benefits I’ve already experienced, I don’t need as much momentum.
 I now rely on walking as a stress reliever and mind clearer.
 Listening to music or a podcast makes me happy too 😊

-Momentum paved the way to for my new workout to stick!
+Momentum paved the way for my new workout to stick!

 Where Can You Leverage Momentum?

 One of the best ways to start a new habit is to build it on the back of momentum.
-Momentum that occurs naturally (like movement from cleaning the house) or some that you create yourself (like rewards).
+The momentum that occurs naturally (like movement from cleaning the house) or some that you create yourself (like rewards).

 Have you had success riding momentum to keep procrastination at bay?
 What caused the momentum and how did you ride it?

 Can you leverage the memory of using momentum successfully today?
-What can you start, without overthinking what it would take, that would help you make small changes with ease that add up over time to create transformative change?
+What can you start without overthinking what it would take to help you make small changes with ease that add up over time to create transformative change?